Here’s a tasty Thanksgiving candy idea – we’re gonna learn how to make LifeSavers lollipops!

 NOTE: This project is not for kids, unless there is adult supervision.

-A bag of hard candies.
-I used Lifesavers because it came with all the colors I wanted but any hard candy will do.
+- A bag of hard candies.
+I used Lifesavers (you can also use Jolly Rancher) because it came with all the colors I wanted but any hard candy will do.
 Note: different hard candies will have various melting times